Lease-to-Own Trucks: Costs, Red Flags, Driver Reviews & Solutions

 • interest markup

-Drivers repeatedly say the weekly payments can feel manageable — until freight dips.
+Drivers repeatedly say the weekly payments can feel manageable — right up until freight dips.

 2. Down Payments